-- Tutoring to help students learn how to be succesful in their studies and how to solve problems - Skills development to help students in their academic endeavors through enhancing their skills at being students - Preparation to help prepare you for life outside of Adelphi University libraries.adelphi.edu • 516.877.3549

-Online scheduling allows for convenient management of appointments.
-The scheduling website, adelphi.mywconline.com, can be accessed from eCampus.
-The Learning Center's website, learning.adelphi.edu, provides details on programs, staff, operating hours and how to access the Learning Center in person or via the Internet.
+- Tutoring to help students learn how to be succesful in their studies and how to solve problems - Skills development to help students in their academic endeavors through enhancing their skills at being students - Preparation to help prepare you for life outside of Adelphi University adelphi.mywconline.com, can be accessed from eCampus.
+The Learning Center's website, learning.adelphi.edu, provides details on programs, staff, operating hours and how to access the Learning Center in person or via the internet.